 Sri Lanka’s International Airports

 If you are wondering what airport you would fly into with your ETA when you visit Sri Lanka, the answer is pretty simple since the tiny nation has just 2 international airports.
 In practice, though, most airlines —including Emirates, Qatar, Turkish and Swiss— fly into Bandaranaike International Airport.
-Sri Lanka’s main International Airport is located 30 kilometers (roughly 18.6 miles) north of the island nation’s capital of Colombo.
+Sri Lanka’s main International Airport is located 30 kilometers (roughly 18.6 miles) north of the capital of Sri Lanka.

 - Bandaranaike International Airport (BIA)